SolidBlock-cn/mishanguc/UpdateLog-en.md

 - Non-OPs cannot handle operator blocks with most items in this mod.
 - Growth tool no longer works as bone meal.

-Fixed following issues:
+Fixed the following issues:

 - In 1.16.5, when placing force placing tools and fast building tools, block entities are not correctly updated.

 ### 0.2.4

-Updated following content:
+Updated the following content:

 - Added introduction (tooltip) for road blocks, and fixed some too ambiguous names.
-- Modified the notice on player entering world.
+- Modified the notice on player entering a world.
-- Added more road blocks, such as road with different straight and bevel lines, and half double line.
+- Added more road blocks, such as roads with different straight and bevel lines, and half-double line.
-    - Added a "bevel_top" property for road with straight and bevel lines of different colors.
+    - Added a "bevel_top" property for roads with straight and bevel lines of different colors.
 - Slab tools can handle road blocks of this mod.
 - Added text describing the lines for road blocks, as well as a tooltip of speed-up on the road.
 - Resorted roads and their slab blocks.